josephinedesplanques/CART315-repo/Process/Journal.md

 My game goes as:

-You walk to the right of the room, get asked a question on which room you want to go to next.
+You walk to the right end of the room, get asked a question on which room you want to go to next.
 You first choose between rooms Star and Oval, then between Round and Field, then between Cats and Dogs.
 If you go through the right ones (example: Star then Field then Dogs), you win.
 If not, you lose and can restart.
 You need to remember which rooms you chose.